 The Taxotere® Lawsuit: Permanent Alopecia Caused By Cancer Treatment

-Taxotere® is a prescription chemotherapy medication that is approved by the U.S. Food and Drug Administration (FDA) for the treatment of breast cancer, non-small cell lung cancer, advanced stomach cancer, head and neck cancers, and metastatic prostate cancer.
+Taxotere® (docetaxel) is a prescription chemotherapy medication that is approved by the U.S. Food and Drug Administration (FDA) for the treatment of breast cancer, non-small cell lung cancer, advanced stomach cancer, head and neck cancers, and metastatic prostate cancer.
 The drug works by disrupting the ability of cancer cells to divide and multiply, preventing the growth and spread of the disease.
-Taxotere® is made by Sanofi S.A. and is delivered intravenously as part of chemotherapy treatment.
-Unfortunately, many patients have suffered permanent alopecia (hair loss) after undergoing treatment with Taxotere®.
+Taxotere® is made by Sanofi-Aventis and is delivered intravenously as part of chemotherapy treatment.
+Unfortunately, many patients have suffered permanent hair loss (alopecia) after undergoing treatment with Taxotere®.
 These patients and their oncologists may have chosen another modality of treatment if the risk of complications associated with the medication were disclosed to them.
-This failure to warn the public of the inherent dangers of the drug has led many to file claims in the Taxotere® lawsuit.
-If you or a loved one have been prescribed Taxotere® as part of your chemotherapy treatment and suffered permanent hair loss as a result, please schedule a consultation with a Taxotere® attorney today to explore your legal rights.
+This failure to warn patients of the inherent dangers of the drug has led many to file claims in the Taxotere® lawsuit.
+If you or a loved one have been prescribed Taxotere® as a chemo drug and suffered permanent scalp alopecia as a result, please schedule a consultation with a Taxotere® attorney for a free case evaluation.

 Chemotherapy and Combination Regimens

 A chemotherapy regimen is a combination of medications that is administered to a patient for cancer treatment.
 These types of medications have different mechanisms of action, meaning that a combination approach employs drugs that attack cancer cells in different ways.
 Each patient’s cancer is unique and requires a treatment plan that is designed to target different types of cells safely and effectively.
 After reviewing all of your treatment options, you and your medical team will decide the appropriate combination of medications, dosages, and duration of treatment for your case.